James Stewart, 1st Earl of Moray: Rises in power, advises Queen Mary

 He wrote to Robert Dudley, 1st Earl of Leicester, a favourite of Queen Elizabeth I of England, in January 1562.
 In October 1562, Moray defeated a rebellion by George Gordon, 4th Earl of Huntly, at the Battle of Corrichie near Aberdeen.
 The very powerful and wealthy Huntly, who controlled large areas of northeastern Scotland, died immediately after this battle.
 In 1562, Alistair Gunn son-in-law of John Gordon, 11th Earl of Sutherland, led Gordon's retinue and encountered James Stewart, 1st Earl of Moray, and his followers on the High Street of Aberdeen.
 The Earl of Moray was the bastard half-brother of Mary, Queen of Scots, as well as the son-in-law of William Keith, 4th Earl Marischal, chief of Clan Keith.
-It was the custom at the time to yield thoroughfares to the personage of greater rank, and in refusing to yield the middle of the street to Stewart and his train, Alistair publicly insulted the Earl.
+It was the custom at the time to yield thoroughfares to the personage of greater rank, and in refusing to yield the middle of the street to Stewart and his train, Gunn insulted the Earl publicly.
 Stewart soon afterward had him pursued to a place called Delvines, near Nairn.
 There he was captured by Andrew Munro of Milntown and taken to Inverness, and following a mock trial, he was executed.

 Moray went to Castle Campbell for the wedding of James Stewart, 1st Lord Doune, and Margaret Campbell (d.
 1572), sister of the Earl of Argyll, on 10 January 1563.
 There was a masque involving courtiers and musicians dressed in white taffeta as shepherds.
 However, Moray became ill and withdrew to Stirling Castle.
 Mary, Queen of Scots, was also ill for a week.

+Chaseabout Raid

 Moray opposed the marriage of his half-sister Mary, to Henry Stuart, Lord Darnley, in July 1565, and he embarked upon the unsuccessful Chaseabout Raid, a revolt precipitated by the marriage, together with the Earl of Argyll and Clan Hamilton.
 He was subsequently declared an outlaw and took refuge in England.
+It was said that David Rizzio was involved in brokering pardons for Moray and the rebels, which aroused the jealousy of Lord Darnley.

-Returning to Scotland after the murder of David Rizzio, he was pardoned by the Queen and once more became one of her key advisers.
-He nonetheless contrived to be away at the time of Darnley's assassination in 1567.
+Moray returned to Scotland after the murder of Rizzio, pardoned by the Queen, and once more became one of her key advisers.
+On 31 August 1566, Moray wrote from Stirling Castle to the treasurer Robert Richardson to ensure Nichola Wardlaw, one of the queen's gentlewomen, received a velvet gown for her wedding day.
+He contrived nonetheless to be away at the time of Darnley's assassination in 1567.
 He avoided the entanglements of Mary's disastrous marriage to James Hepburn, 4th Earl of Bothwell, which followed the Darnley murder by mere weeks, by removing himself to France.